 A principal reduction is when a bank agrees to reduce the balance on a mortgage whether on their own accord or through a company which does it as a business opportunity.
 Either way, the homeowner ends up owing less.

-An offering to forgive a portion of the principal balance on their mortgages by an average of $150,000 each.
+* Bank of America has started sending letters to thousands of homeowners in the United States, offering to forgive a portion of the principal balance on their mortgages by an average of $150,000 each.
 These principle reductions come on the heels of the $25 billion nationwide settlement over alleged foreclosure abuses, which we wrote about in March,Interesting to note, however, that Bank of America is starting with loans that are already three months late AND for the principal reduction to take effect, the homeowner has to make three months of on-time loan payments.

 * Now that Freddie Mac has made the official announcement of their new CEO, Donald Layton, formerly of E-Trade, the GSE giant can begin to move forward on considering principal reductions on mortgages owned by Freddie Mac, a plan that was discussed by Layton predecessor, Charles “Ed” Haldeman.
 Recently Haldeman broke the news that Freddie Mac would be open to principal reductions at a real estate industry event.